ovh/docs/pages/account/billing/how_to_use_automatic_renewal/guide.en-us.md

 ![manageautomaticrenewal](images/manageautorenew3.png){.thumbnail}

-Your filter criteria are then displayed above the table.
-Here is an example of a filter that displays domain names with bills awaiting payment.
+Your filter criteria will then be displayed above the table.
+Below is an example of a filter that can be used to display web hosting plans that have bills pending payment.

 ![manageautomaticrenewal](images/manageautorenew4b.png){.thumbnail}